adventuremomblog

 Visit the Bison

-Kentucky had wild bison around the 1800s and the current bison herd at the park is a reminder of the park’s prehistoric history and ties to the Ice Age.
+Kentucky had wild bison around the 1800s, and the current bison herd at the park is a reminder of the park’s more recent history.

-While you are at the park you definitely want to take the paths that lead to the bison viewing.
+While at the park, you’ll want to take the paths that lead to the bison viewing area.

 Dinsmore Woods State Nature Preserve